 Overview

-This site has NOT been fully updated for 2025 and registration for the non-credit option is NOT active.
-Enrollment in credit courses (undergrad and grad) is subject to normal OSU enrollment dates and procedures.
+This site has been mostly updated for 2026.
+Enrollment in credit courses (undergrad and grad) will be subject to normal OSU enrollment dates and procedures.
+Registration for non-credit participant opens January 1, 2026.
+Syllabi are being updated and will post in January.

 Wildland Fire Guard School